titpetric/microservice/articles/2019-12-03-introduction-to-protobuf-grpc.md

 So, first, we see that the implementation for our Twitch RPC service is compatible with our GRPC server.
-This means that our workflow will not change a single bit, if we decide to migrate from Twitch to GRPC can run a single service, which exposes both GRPC and Twirp endpoints.
+This means that our workflow will not change a single bit, if we decide to migrate from Twitch to GRPC.

+We can run a single service, which exposes both GRPC and Twirp endpoints.
 Maintaining them both seems like a bad idea, but as we don't have any Twirp specific implementation in our service itself, it seems like we can manage to run both endpoints without difficulty.

+## Comparing the client side

 The difference seems to be in the client itself: